prantlf/jsonlint/README.md

     cat myfile.json | jsonlint

-or process all `.json` files in a directory:
+or process all `.json` files in a directory and rewriting them with the pretty-printed output:

-    jsonlint mydir
+    jsonlint --in-place --pretty-print mydir

 By default, `jsonlint` will either report a syntax error with details or pretty-print the source if it is valid.